Azure/azure-sdk-for-python/sdk/formrecognizer/README3.md

 The `begin_extract_layout` method returns the extracted layouts as a `List[ExtractedLayoutPage]`.

 If the keyword argument `include_text_details=True` is passed in, the `elements` attribute will be re-hydrated with the OCR result for the particular value/cell referenced by the json pointer.
-If the user wishes to retrieve the full deserialized OCR result, they can get it with the `raw_response_hook` keyword argument.
-This will additionally return the full raw response returned from the service (example at bottom of page).

 ### Form Recognizer Client
 ```python